Bayard1213/chicory/README.md

 ----------------------------
 To start the standby mode, you need to click on the tray icon, or press the combination"Ctrl + ]".

 With a timeout value of 0, the application will wait for the icon to be clicked again to restore the user's hibernation configuration.
-If the timeout value is set in the settings, when the application is activated, a timer is started, after which the waiting ends.
+If the timeout value is set in the settings, when the application is activated, a timer is started, after which the standby mode ends.

 Optionally, you can also disable baloons tip and set the start of the standby mode when the application starts.
 <br><hr>